Teacher Certificate Endorsements General Admissions Requirements

 - Official transcripts from all institutions of higher education previously attended documenting completion of a baccalaureate from a regionally-accredited, four-year institution with a minimum grade point average of 2.50 calculated in accordance with North Georgia's Graduate Admissions procedures.
 If an endorsement program applicant holds a master's degree, only the transcript showing the master's degree awarded is required for submission to the Office of Graduate Admissions.
 Official international transcripts must have a foreign course-by-course credential evaluation by an independent evaluation service that is a member of the National Association of Credential Evaluation Services, Inc. (NACES).
 Evaluations must include certification that the applicant has received a baccalaureate from a regionally-accredited institution with a minimum grade point average of 2.50.

-In accordance with Board of Regents' policy, the following documents must be received two weeks prior to the first day of the term:
+The following document must be received prior to the first day of the term:

 A non-degree seeking student is not eligible for financial aid.